 - Ambiguous Situation: Hayate's sword fails at doing anything more than a little flesh wound in Baki's shoulder despite hitting it in a full force slash.
 Whether this was due to some special jutsu by Baki or just due to a really thick shoulder armor is left bizarrely unexplained.

-- Armor Is Useless: Averted, as his flak jacket appears to be enough to stop Hayate's sword from wounding him more than a bloody scratch.
+- Armor Is Useless: Averted, as his flak jacket appears to be enough to stop Hayate's sword from wounding him any more than a bloody scratch.

 - Chuck Cunningham Syndrome: Is rarely ever seen after the first arc of Part II, to the point where he doesn't even appear in the final War Arc where loads of long-time-not-seen characters come back.
 He finally shows up again in Gaara Hiden, but he still hasn't reappeared in illustrated/animated form.